Solar-B/.github/profile/readme.md

 - Reduce the gas emissions,
 - Reduce noise inside cities,
 - Consume electrical energy where it is produced,
-- Use solar panels trike body,
+- Use solar panels as trike's body,
 - Be safer than a bike,
 - Occupy less parking space than a car,
 - Motivate people to exercise,